bitst0rm-pub/Formatter/README.md

 # Get the detected syntax of the current file or None.
 syntax = self.get_assigned_syntax()

-# Get the path to the output image.
-Only for special case of type: graphic
+# Get the path to the output PNG image.
+Applicable only to the special case of type: graphic
 output_image = self.get_output_image()

 # Get a dictionary of file path components: